qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 title: Recruiting for Postgraduate Positions @ Thrust of Computational Media and Arts, HKUST(GZ)
 permalink: /recruitment/
 ---
-I am someone who have been very lucky to have received great mentorship from my PhD and Postdoc supervisors, and I am excited to pass it along to future generations of academics.
+I am someone who have been very lucky to have received great mentorship from my PhD and Postdoc supervisors, and I am excited to pass it along to future generations of students who are driven by their curiosity to understand and make better interactive technologies.
 From October 2025, I have multiple open PhD positions along with Research Assistant and Postdoc opportunities for applicants at varying stages of study.
 I am also looking to advise MPhil research projects on topics related to the ones listed below.

 # Details